The President’s Volunteer Service Award (PVSA)

 What is CAPA’s 12 months service time period?

 April 1s t to March 31s t.
-All the service hours which are used to apply for the award must be completed in the aforementioned time period and all documents/forms must be submitted to the CAPA volunteer coordinator at firstname.lastname@example.org before May 15.
+All the service hours which are used to apply for the award must be completed in the aforementioned time period and all documents/forms must be submitted to the CAPA volunteer coordinator at firstname.lastname@example.org before June 1 (Note, extended from May 15) .

 Are MCPS-approved SSL hours eligible to count toward an award?